vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 That reassurance was very short-lived as I soon received an email from Paypal stating that I am in fact NOT ELIGIBLE for Seller Protection for this transaction because "*not as described*" chargeback apparently is not covered by Seller Protection.

-[{% img right https://lh6.googleusercontent.com/-rhtIyAG_TPs/ULyAxOhZy9I/AAAAAAAADBA/u_vwT_3szb4/s288/paypal_protection.png 200%}](https://lh6.googleusercontent.com/-rhtIyAG_TPs/ULyAxOhZy9I/AAAAAAAADBA/u_vwT_3szb4/s288/paypal_protection.png) Take a look at [Paypal's Seller Protection](https://www.paypal.com/us/webapps/mpp/security/seller-protection-learn-more) Page.
+[{% img right https://lh6.googleusercontent.com/-rhtIyAG_TPs/ULyAxOhZy9I/AAAAAAAADBA/u_vwT_3szb4/s288/paypal_protection.png 200%}](https://lh6.googleusercontent.com/-rhtIyAG_TPs/ULyAxOhZy9I/AAAAAAAADBA/u_vwT_3szb4/s800/paypal_protection.png) Take a look at [Paypal's Seller Protection](https://www.paypal.com/us/webapps/mpp/security/seller-protection-learn-more) Page.
 Note how it states: "*PayPal will cover you in the event of an unauthorized purchase, an "item not received" claim, chargeback, or reversal*" on top.
 This seems to mean that Paypal would cover you in case of any chargebacks if you follow Paypal's Seller Protection rules outlined later in that page.

 Well my interpretation was wrong: later in page it states "*You are not covered when ....
 You've received a claim or a chargeback, and the shipped item is found to be significantly different than it was described.*" Notice how it says "*the shipped item is found*..."

 Do you think this implies that the **shipped item will never be returned to the seller**?

-Do you think there is any verification mechanism for validity of buyer's statemens?
+Do you think there is any verification mechanism for validity of buyer's statements?

 Do you think that sellers with a long history of positive feedbacks would have some say in the matter vs buyers with 2 months of fake-ish feedback?